 Alongside the project, Heidelberg Materials UK has already invested, and is committed to providing further investment, in improving the site’s operations and addressing dust emissions.

-A full environmental impact assessment (EIA) will be undertaken to support our planning application, which will be submitted to Planning and Environment Decisions Wales (PEDW).
+A full environmental impact assessment (EIA) was undertaken to support our planning application, which was submitted to Planning and Environment Decisions Wales (PEDW) in September 2024 and has now been granted

 An EIA ensures that the Welsh Government and relevant consultees have a comprehensive understanding of the effects of a project, which are then taken into consideration in the decision-making process.
-We will assess any potential significant environmental effects of the proposals and identify appropriate measures to mitigate these.
+We assessed any potential significant environmental effects of the proposals and identified appropriate measures to mitigate these.

-HyNet will reduce carbon emissions by 10 million tonnes each year when it is fully operational - the equivalent of taking 4 million cars off the road.
-Heidelberg Materials CCS will account for more than 800,000 tonnes of this substantial saving.
+HyNet will reduce carbon emissions by 10 million tonnes each year when it is fully operational.
+Our Padeswood CCS project will account for up to 800,000 tonnes of this substantial saving.

 In October 2022 we held drop-in events in Buckley and Penyffordd where we introduced our plans and invited participants to feed back their comments.